Finance for Today’s Nonfinancial Professionals

 - Assessing Organizational Performance

 Follow-up analysis and consultation help you to understand financial positions and implications at the department and enterprise level, and make strategic decisions based off this knowledge.

 This program is designed for nonfinancial mid- and senior-level professionals in any industry or organization, and attracts a varied mix of participants.
 Whether you are a Vice President of Operations, Sales Representative, Product Manager, Director of Marketing, Systems Engineer, or anything in between.

-The program is led by Virginia Soybel, senior lecturer in accounting in Babson’s Accounting and Law Division and Victoria Sassine, adjunct lecturer in Babson’s Finance Division.
+The program is led by Bob Turner, Associate Professor of Accounting, and Victoria Sassine, adjunct lecturer in Babson’s Finance Division.